-Tracy’s Intro: Today (May 4th) we are taking 6 gallon bags of last year’s tomatoes (we froze them whole) and are making a bit of pasta sauce.
+Tracy’s Intro: We are taking 6 gallon bags of last year’s tomatoes (we froze them whole) and are making a bit of pasta sauce.
 Actually, Mr. Gordon is making the sauce… I’m hanging out enjoying the kitchen scents of sauteing garlic, shallots, and peppers.
 As mentioned in my last blog post, a lady where Mr. Gordon works gave him a chinois cone, pestle, and stand.
 Here is how it went!

 Mr. Gordon’s Post